Lacrymology/states/rabbitmq/doc/metrics.rst

 rabbitmq.health.fd_used
 -----------------------

-Number of :ref:`glossary-file-descriptors` used by RabbitMQ.
+Number of :ref:`glossary-file-descriptor` used by RabbitMQ.

 .. _metrics-rabbitmq.health.mem_limit: